sahilrb/Attendance-Management-System-using-Face-Recognition/README.md

 Make your database as shown in attendance(1).sql file and connect it with python code as shown in MainFile.py

 Set path for gui images in MainFile.py as where you put it in your pc

+Make one folder names images in which sample of newly added student will be stored

+Put all files in one folder only

 First run MainFile.py file